 Never heard of Cluj-Napoca?
 After a little research, you'll want to head here ASAP to hang out in the picturesque city and jump off to some of Romania's coolest day trips.

 Volunteer here!
 Get your questions answered here.

 If you don't have Romania in your European travel plans, it's time to change all of that.
 This country is hiding endless castles to explore, gorgeous hilltop views, and some of the most charming cities I've ever experienced.
-After my trip here, one single picture people saw of Romania in my Instagram was totally surprising ... "where in the world is that?".
+After my trip here, the pictures people saw of Romania on my Instagram was totally surprising ... "where in the world is that?".
 Yep, Romania is one of the under-the-radar countries you should know about.